Philogy/meth-weth/README.md

 method meaning it should be a drop-in replacement.

 The only differences that may have to be considered:
-1. Calling `permit` on YAM-WETH will not silently pass
+1. Calling `permit` on YAM-WETH will not silently pass, YAM-WETH (currently) implements a permit method.
-2. Calling methods that are not implemented will not silently pass, if you need to wrap ETH to WETH either send it directly with no calldata or use on of the `deposit` methods.
+2. Calling methods that are not implemented will not silently pass, if you need to wrap ETH to WETH either send it directly with no calldata or use one of the `deposit` methods.

 ### 👤 Improved UX